-The 18-megapixel Canon Rebel T5i is the same beginner DSLR camera as its predecessor the Rebel T4i.
+The 18-megapixel Canon Rebel T5i is the same beginner DSLR camera as its predecessor the Rebel T4i, Rebel T5, and Rebel T4i.
 Canon T5i comes with a few key changes.
 It has a new kit lens and real-time viewing of creative filter effects.

 The Canon T5i’s creative filters include Soft Focus, Art Bold Effect, Grainy B/W, Fish-Eye Effect, Toy Camera Effect, Water Painting Effect, and Miniature Effect.
 All these are available only for JPEG shooting.
 When you enable raw or raw+JPEG capture, the creative filters are locked out in the menu system.

 The best beginner camera functions almost precisely the same as the older model.
 It boasts an 18-megapixel, APS-C CMOS sensor with a DIGIC 5 image processor.
 You can fire off a lab-measured 4.9 frames per second in continuous shooting mode.